 About Andy Papathanssiou - Pit Crew Coach & Speaker on Teamwork and Personal Leadership:

-Over Andy Papathanssiou's twenty-four year career with Hendrick Motorsports – NASCAR’s modern day dynasty, Andy's team building techniques and Over The Wall philosophy have transformed the paradigm of how all NASCAR pit crews operate.
-Andy employed an athletic mindset which centered on practice and repetition, coaching and review, innovation and process improvement.
-An accomplished communicator and presenter, Andy's keynotes are about creating hyper successful teams, innovative thinking and transformational leadership.
+Andy Papathanssiou is nearing a twenty-seven year career with Hendrick Motorsports – NASCAR’s modern day dynasty.
+Andy's team building techniques and Over The Wall philosophy have transformed the paradigm of how all NASCAR pit crews operate.
+Andy employed an athletic mindset which centered on practice and repetition, coaching and review, innovation and process improvement - to result in peak performance.
+An accomplished communicator, motivator and presenter, Andy's keynotes are about creating hyper-successful teams, innovative thinking and transformational leadership.

 Papathanassiou sought pit crew members with athletic experience.
 He had them practice frequently and undergo teambuilding exercises as well as strength training.
 Under his guidance, Jeff Gordon's 1995 pit crew frequently had the fastest pit stops, which contributed towards the team's championship.
 Other teams took notice, and by the late 1990s most teams had adopted Papathanassiou's methods.
 Teams now recruit and employ many former college athletes, and pit stop times have decreased from 18 or 19 seconds in the early 1990s to 11 seconds today.